bigfix/developer.bigfix.com/site/reference/types/operating-system.md

 # build number of &lt;operating system&gt; : integer

-Returns the integer build number of the operating system.
+Returns the build number of the operating system.

 {{#example}}
 Q: (build number of it, version of it, name of it) of operating system